 Because resin density may affect both the diffusion rate and the mobility of the AO-S as does the chemical composition and molecular size of the AO-S, it is difficult to clearly distinguish the effect of the two factors.
-For Std-OIT at 85°C there was little effect of resin density on depletion rate between GMB3, GMB2 and GMB1 but a notable decrease in $s{Std-OIT}$ for the denser PE-RT resin GMB4 (Fig. 7b).
-However, in chlorinated water at 85°C and leachate at temperatures < 85°C there was no apparent relationship between density and $s{Std-OIT}$.
-Thus, although there was an apparent relationship between resin density and s{HP-OIT} in this leachate at 85 and 75°C, its effect was not very apparent at less than 75°C (e.g., 65°C s{HP-OIT} were near identical for GMBs 1, 2 and 4) and hardly at all for $s{Std-OIT}$ at any temperature.
+For Std-OIT at 85°C there was little effect of resin density on depletion rate between GMB3, GMB2 and GMB1 but a notable decrease in $s{\text{Std-OIT}}$ for the denser PE-RT resin GMB4 (Figure 7b).
+However, in chlorinated water at 85°C and leachate at temperatures <85°C there was no apparent relationship between density and $s{\text{Std-OIT}}$ .
+Thus, although there was an apparent relationship between resin density and $s{\text{HP-OIT}}$ in this leachate at 85 and 75°C, its effect was not very apparent at less than 75°C (e.g. 65°C $s{\text{HP-OIT}}$ were near identical for GMBs 1, 2 and 4) and hardly at all for $s{\text{Std-OIT}}$ at any temperature.

-Although it is acknowledged that resin density does play a role in AO-S depletion, the findings taken with Morsy et al. (2021) are evidence that the AO-S. This agrees with the understanding that AO-S depletion is more related to the specific details of the additive package (e.g., carbon black and AO-S) and its interaction with the contained fluid can play an even larger role than it is with the resin.
-For example, Irganox 1330 and 1010 are both phenolic AOs used in HDPE GMBs, however the former has better resistance to hydrolysis and leaching (Scheirs et al. in Rowe and Jefferis, 2022).
-Lastly, although only two PE-RT resins were examined (GMB3 and 4), there was no compelling evidence that PE-RT itself slowed the AO-S depletion rate (e.g., Figure 7a; GMB3 and 4); rather, as mentioned, the depletion rate appeared more influenced by the different AO-S packages used.
+Although it is acknowledged that resin density does play a role in AO-S depletion, the findings taken with Morsy et al. (2021) are evidence that depletion can be more influenced by the details of the specific AO-S package (and its interaction with the contained fluid) than the resin.
+For example, Irganox 1330 and 1010 are both phenolic AOs used in HDPE GMBs, however the former has better resistance to hydrolysis and leaching (Scheirs et al. in Rowe and Jefferis 2022).
+Lastly, although only two PE-RT resins were examined (GMB3 and 4), there was no compelling evidence that these PE-RTs slowed the AO-S depletion rate (e.g. Figure 7a; GMB3 and 4); rather, as mentioned, the depletion rate appeared more influenced by the different AO-S packages used.